 Getting ready for your surgery

 You will also talk with an anesthesiologist.
-This is the healthcare provider who will give you the general anesthesia, the medicine that prevents pain and makes you sleep during surgery.
-He or she also monitors you during surgery to keep you safe.
-He or she will ask about your medical history and your medicines.
+This is the healthcare provider who will give you general anesthesia, the medicine that prevents pain and makes you sleep during surgery.
+They also monitor you during surgery to keep you safe.
+They will ask about your health history and your medicines.

 What to expect during surgery